Written by Stannah at 27-03-2020

 There are several factors to take into account and it can be difficult to know where to start.
 Fortunately, we’ve got you covered!
 In this article, we’ll highlight the different types of stairlift rails, their dimensions and how their various features and options can help make your home safer.

 Stairlift Rail Types

 On a basic level, there are three main types of stairlift rail: straight, curved and outdoor.
 Each of these rail types is suited to a different type of staircase and the rail type you’ll need will depend on where you want to get your stairlift installed.
 Let’s take a closer look, so you can figure out which rail option is best for you.

 Straight Rail Stairlift

 The most basic type of stairlift rail is the straight rail.
 Straight rails are mass-produced and cut to length, only once they have been ordered for a specific staircase.
-They’re typically silver or bronze in color and made of aluminum.
+They’re typically silver or bronze in colour and made of aluminium.
 The best rails will be anodized and scratch-resistant.
 Because straight rails are only required to climb the stairs in a straight line, stair width and head clearance are the only real concerns, in terms of your staircase’s dimensions.
 As long as you have sufficient head clearance for the user and your stairs are a minimum of 71 cm, installing a straight stairlift should be no problem.

 Straight Rail Dimensions

 As mentioned above, straight stairlift rails require a staircase that is no less than 71 cm wide and has sufficient headroom for the user.
 Fortunately, straight rails are fitted with a charging strip that provides a constant charge, powering the stairlift’s battery, regardless of where you decide to park the chair.
 The rail itself only sticks out about 15 cm onto the staircase, leaving plenty of room for others to get by.